The Top 15 Translation Blogs to Inspire you

 Losing the passion for professional translation can take the wind out of your linguistic sails.

-Thankfully, Marta Stelmaszak turned her blog into the Business School for Translators to help translators find their inspiration again or for freelancers to learn more about the business side of translation.
+Thankfully, Marta Stelmaszak turned her blog into the Business School for Translators to help others find their inspiration again or for freelancers to learn more about the business side of translation.

 Aside from offering these lessons, including a particularly popular one on how personality impacts your translation career, Marta offers her book, “The Business Guide for Translators”.

-Tess Whitty’s Swedish Translation Services help companies reach their target market in Sweden or help Swedish companies market their services to the U.S. market.
+Tess Whitty’s Swedish Translation Services helps companies market in Sweden or the U.S.

 Tess is an English-to-Swedish and Swedish-to-English translator with a marketing background and more than 10 years in the field.

-Mistranslations are sloppy marketing to avoid; therefore, when translating your marketing material or anything business related, it is best to contact a professional translator.
+Mistranslations are sloppy mistakes to avoid; therefore, when translating your marketing material or anything business related, it’s best to contact a professional translator.